scipy-conference/scipy_proceedings/papers/bradley_dice/55_bradley_dice.rst

         FlowProject().main()

 When this project is run using signac-flow's command line API (``python project.py run``), the user's current city is written into the job document Ann Arbor in this case.
+Operations can have preconditions and postconditions that define their eligibility.
+All preconditions must be met in order for a operation to be eligible for a given job.
+If any postcondition is met, that indicates an operation is complete (and thus ineligible).
-Operations can have preconditions and postconditions that define their eligibility, e.g. the existence of an input file in a job's workspace or a key in the job document (as shown in the above snippet) can be a precondition that must be met before an operation can be executed, or a postcondition that indicates an operation is complete.
+Examples of such conditions include the existence of an input file in a job's workspace or a key in the job document (as shown in the above snippet).
 However, this type of conditional workflow can be inefficient when sequential workflows are coupled with an HPC scheduler interface, because the user must log on to the HPC and submit the next operation after the previous operation is complete.
-This encourages large operations which are not modular and do not accurately represent the individual units of the work-flow limiting signac-flow's utility.
+The desire to submit large and long-running jobs to HPC schedulers encourages users to write large operation functions which are not modular and do not accurately represent the individual units of the workflow, thereby limiting signac-flow's utility and reducing the readability of the workflow.

 Groups, implemented by the ``FlowGroup`` class and ``FlowProject.make_group`` method, allows users to combine multiple operations into a single entity that can be run or submitted.
 Submitting a group allows signac-flow to dynamically resolve preconditions and postconditions of operations as each operation is executed, making it possible to combine separate operations (e.g. for simulation and analysis and plotting) into a single submission script with the expectation that all will execute despite the dependencies between operations.